ordinals/ord/docs/src/guides/api.md

 ### Description

-Returns the hieight of the latest block.
+Returns the height of the latest block.

 ### Example